 On the final day you will be required to complete an online multiple choice exam consisting of 20 questions and lasting 40 minutes.
 Successful candidates will receive C&G 2393 Level 3 Certificate in the Building Regulations for Electrical Installation in Dwellings

-The aim of this 3 day electrical training course is to gain familiarity with the layout, content and application of the BS 7671 (2008) (2011) 17th Edition Regulations.
+The aim of this extended 5 day electrical training course is to gain familiarity with the layout, content and application of the BS 7671 (2018) 18th Edition Regulations.
 The IEE Wiring Regulations (BS 7671) are the definitive standards for the electrical industry in respect of the safe use and operation of electrical equipment and systems.
 They form the requirements and operating criteria for the UK and correspond to EC standards and are recognised by British Standards (BS 7671).
-There are 7 units that make up the 17th Edition course:
+There are 7 units that make up the 18th Edition course.

 - Part 1: Scope, object and fundamental principles

 - Part 2: Definitions

 - Part 5: Selection and erection of equipment

 - Part 6: Inspection and testing

 On the afternoon of the 5th day you will be required to sit a 2 hour online multiple choice, open book exam consisting of 60 questions.